Questions of faith

 This paper sets out some of these issues under six key themes: purpose and focus; collaboration; impact; reach; delivery; and funding.

 On 25 April 2016.

 Initial data from NPC's programme of research on faith-based charities showing they represent 27% of charities in Great Britain.

-Following an 18-month programme of research into the role of faith-based charities, here we draw together the key findings of this work.
 We outline what makes faith-based charities unique, the contribution they make to the wider charity sector, and the challenges and opportunities they face.

 As part of our ongoing programme of work exploring the role of faith-based charities—which make up 27% of the charity sector—here we taker a closer look at some of the attributes of this group of organisations.